laoshanxi/coverity-scan-action/README.md

 You can always copy & paste the wget command into your local terminal to check both settings.

-## I don't want to specify my e-mail address!
+## I don't want to specify my e-mail address

 Unfortunately, this is required by Coverity Scan itself, not by this GitHub Action.
 If you try to submit results to Coverity Scan without an e-mail